Welcome

 Where will we meet?

-I am also available online through video call or phone call.
+I am also available online and by phone.

 What happens when I book a session?

 To work with you effectively, I need to understand where you are coming from, why you are seeking therapy, and whether we fit.
-Equally as important, this is a chance for you to get a sense of me, and if you feel I am right for you.
+It is equally as important for you to find out if I am right for you.

-Once we have had our introductory session, we will begin working together at the time and regularity we agree upon, and in a way which works for you.
+After the initial session, we will begin working together at the time and format we agree on, and in a style that works for you.

-The sessions can be in-person, I’m based at 8AKP on Kings Parade in Cambridge.
-I can also offer online and phone-based counselling to enable flexibility.
+The sessions can be in-person, online or by phone.
+I’m based at 8AKP on Kings Parade, and CCS on Mercers Row.

 My pricing is available here.